FAQs Commercial Solar Panels

-Q: Why should I go solar at my business or nonprofit organization?
+Q: Why should I go for commercial solar panels at my business or nonprofit organization?

-A: Well, you have two choices: (1) Continue to pay the utility for all of your fossil-fueled generated electricity, the price for which you have no control; or (2) Go Solar and produce your own clean, reliable, cost-effective electricity.
+A: Well, you have two choices: (1) Continue to pay the utility for all of your fossil-fueled generated electricity, the price for which you have no control; or (2) Go for commercial solar panels and produce your own clean, reliable, cost-effective electricity.
 Here’s how the two options stack up:

 |Two Ways to Power Your Business|